ishmam367/Single-Cell-Analysis/readme.md

 │   └── report/                         # Contains report files
 │
 │
 ├── readme.md                           # read.me file containing all the necessary info about the project
-├── pipeline.py                         # Main Code logic to do all the analysis ├── generate_summary.py                 # Code to generate summary table with all the dataset ├── requirements.txt                    # list of required modules to install and run
+├──config2.ini                          #config file to adjust the hyper parameters ├── pipeline.py                         # Main Code logic to do all the analysis ├── generate_summary.py                 # Code to generate summary table with all the dataset ├── requirements.txt                    # list of required modules to install and run